2020PB/police-brutality/reports/North Carolina.md

 ### Police fire tear gas at peaceful protests | May 30th

 Around 7pm on May 30th, Raleigh police fired tear gas and pepper spray into a peaceful protest.
-Footage shows protestors surprised at the escalation and turning to flee, as well as multiple protestors hit directly by projectiles.
-In addition, the article claims police targeted both protestors and journalists with rubber bullets.
-The escalation did then incite some protestors to return fire with rocks, fireworks, and police tear gas canisters.
+Footage shows protesters surprised at the escalation and turning to flee, as well as multiple protesters hit directly by projectiles.
+In addition, the article claims police targeted both protesters and journalists with rubber bullets.
+The escalation did then incite some protesters to return fire with rocks, fireworks, and police tear gas canisters.

 tags: tear-gas, tear-gas-canister, journalist, rubber-bullet, protester